 - 5. In consequence of our being made children of God, we are heirs of the kingdom of heaven.
-If children (as the apostle observes) then heirs, heirs with God, and joint-heirs with Christ.
-Herein we receive a title to and an earnest of a kingdom which cannot be moved.
-Baptism doth now save us, if we live answerable thereto, if we repent, believe and obey the gospel.
-Supposing this, as it admits us into the church here, so into glory hereafter. - III.
-I. But did our Saviour design this should remain always in his church?
-This is the third thing we are to consider.
-And this may be dispatched in few words, since there can be no reasonable doubt, but it was intended to last as long as the church into which it is the appointed means of entering.
-In the ordinary way, there is no other means of entering into the church or into heaven. - 2.
-In all ages the outward baptism is a means of the inward; as outward circumcision was, of the circumcision of the heart.
-Nor would it have availed a Jew to say, I have the inward circumcision, and therefore do not need the outward too, that soul was to be cut off from his people.
-He had despised, he had broken God's everlasting covenant, by despising the seal of it, Gen. xvii.
-14. Now the seal of circumcision was to last among the Jews as long as the law lasted, to which it obliged them.
-By plain parity of reason, baptism which came in its room, must last among Christians, as long as the gospel covenant into which it admits, and whereunto it obliges all nations.
+"If children," (as the Apostle observes,) "then heirs, heirs of God, and joint-heirs with Christ."
+Herein we receive a title to, and an earnest of, "a kingdom which cannot be moved."
+Baptism doth now save us, if we live answerable thereto; if we repent, believe, and obey the gospel: Supposing this, as it admits us into the Church here, so into glory hereafter. - III.
+1. But did our Saviour design this should remain always in his Church?
+This is the Third thing we are to consider.
+And this may be dispatched in a few words, since there can be no reasonable doubt, but it was intended to last as long as the Church into which it is the appointed means of entering.
+In the ordinary way, there is no other means of entering into the Church or into heaven. - 2.
+In all ages, the outward baptism is a means of the inward; as outward circumcision was of the circumcision of the heart.
+Nor would it have availed a Jew to say, "I have the inward circumcision, and therefore do not need the outward too:" That som was to be cut off from his people.
+He had despised, he had broken, God's everlasting covenant, by despising the seal of it.
+(Gen. xvii.
+14.)
+Now, the seal of circumcision was to last among the Jews as long as the law lasted, to which it obliged them.
+By plain parity of reason, baptism, which came in its room, must last among Christians as long as the gospel covenant into which it admits, and whereunto it obliges, all nations.